 But before I begin, I want to emphasize that it is in your brother’s best interests to speak with a lawyer as soon as possible.
 Hopefully, he has not pled guilty yet.
 For immigrants, it is never wise to go forward in a criminal case without seeking immigration advice.

-If your brother has not yet pled guilty, you should try to find a criminal defense attorney who knows how certain state convictions can strip his chances of fighting deportation charges.
+If your brother has not yet pled guilty, you should try to find a crimmigration lawyer, an immigration lawyer who understands how certain state convictions can strip a person’s chances of fighting deportation charges.